Tracking State Medical Marijuana Legislation and Ballot Initiatives

 - Health maintenance organizations.

-- In addition, Robert Wood Johnson Foundation (RWJF) staff, as well as more than 7,000 state legislators and 30,000 legislative staff members, gained unrestricted access to the tracking service Web site.
+In addition, RWJF staff, as well as more than 7,000 state legislators and 30,000 legislative staff members, gained unrestricted access to the tracking service website.